StrangeBeeCorp/docs/docs/cortex/operations/upgrade-cortex-4.md

 ## (Optional) Step 3: Upgrade Elasticsearch to 7.17.x

-If our current version is below 7.17.x, we must upgrade to the latest 7.17.x release before moving forward.
+If your current version is below 7.17.x, upgrade to the latest 7.17.x release before moving forward.

 Follow the [official Elasticsearch 7.17 upgrade guide](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/setup-upgrade.html){target=_blank} to complete this upgrade.

 ## Step 4: Prepare for Elasticsearch 8.x upgrade

-Now that we're running Elasticsearch 7.17.x, we need to verify that all features and indexes are ready for migration to 8.x.
+Now that you're running Elasticsearch 7.17.x, verify that all features and indexes are ready for migration to 8.x.

 1. Check upgrade compatibility using the [Elasticsearch feature upgrade API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-migration-get-feature-upgrade-status){target=_blank}.